What Is Hashimoto’s Thyroiditis? Symptoms, Treatment and Diet Explained

 - Artichoke Mushroom Chicken by Gluten Free Travels

+Thyroid hormone levels are extremely important to living a normal everyday life, so if you or any of your family members have experienced thyroid problems, or are currently struggling with them, it’s essential to seek care.
 Hypothyroid screenings don’t usually begin until women are in their thirties and sometimes later.
 Yet it’s becoming increasingly common to see young women in their early twenties developing signs of Hashimoto’s.
-Like we covered earlier, doctors often misdiagnose and prescribe things that can deal with some symptoms, only to worsen others (such as antidepressants, anti-anxiety medications, or steroids).
+Like we covered earlier, doctors often misdiagnose and prescribe things that can deal with some symptoms, only to worsen others (such as antidepressants, anti-anxiety medications or steroids).

 I know from personal experience because at the age of 20, my health started to decline.
-I fumbled for years, going from practitioner to practitioner, looking for answers to my debilitating fatigue, hair loss, weight gain, depression, and extreme sensitivity to cold.
-I was known to wear two or three sweatshirts at a time in the spring.
+I fumbled for years, going from practitioner to practitioner, looking for answers to my debilitating fatigue, hair loss, weight gain, depression and extreme sensitivity to cold.
+I wore two or three sweatshirts at a time in the spring.

-Sadly, it took eight years for me to receive a proper diagnosis, and by then, the damage was done.
-While I am in remission from Hashimoto’s, you can never fully undo the progress of an autoimmune disease—you can just stop it from getting worse.
+Sadly, it took eight years to receive a proper diagnosis for my underactive thyroid, and by then, the damage was done.
+While I am in remission from Hashimoto’s, you can never fully undo the progress of an autoimmune disease — you can just stop it from getting worse.

 You should now have a better understanding of what Hashimoto’s is and how you can catch it early on.